sraesch/rs-ai/README.md

-# rs-ai
+# Rust AI Playground
-Playground to experiment with AI in Rust
+Simple playground to experiment with AI in Rust.